nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     * Hash algorithm identifier (`x-hash-algorithm`).
 The hash algorithm is used by the other party to calculate the hashes of the message parts to be used during message verification.

-    * Original content type (`x-original-content-type`) of the request message.
+    * Only in the case of SOAP messages, original content type (`x-original-content-type`) of the request message.

-    b) Write the service provider's response SOAP message (content-type `text/xml` or `application/xop+xml` in case the original message is a MTOM-encoded SOAP message package).
+    b) For SOAP messages, write the service provider's response SOAP message (content-type `text/xml` or `application/xop+xml` in case the original message is a MTOM-encoded SOAP message package).
 Calculate the hash of the response SOAP message to be used when creating the signature.

     c) If the response from the service provider was a SOAP message package, write a nested MIME multipart (`multipart/mixed`) containing all attachments as parts.
 For each part, calculate the hash of the data to be used when creating the signature.

+    d) For REST messages, write the part containing the body-less portion of service provider's REST response (content-type `application/x-road-rest-response`).
+This part contains HTTP request/response line and HTTP headers.
+Calculate the hash of the response message to be used when creating the signature.

+    e) If the response from the service provider contained a REST message body, write the part containing this (content-type `application/x-road-rest-body`).
+Calculate the hash of the body to be used when creating the signature.

-    d) Calculate the signature using the stored message and attachment hashes in accordance with \[[PR-SIGDOC](#Ref_PR-SIGDOC), [BATCH-TS](#Ref_BATCH-TS)\].
+    f) Calculate the signature using the stored message and attachment hashes in accordance with \[[PR-SIGDOC](#Ref_PR-SIGDOC), [BATCH-TS](#Ref_BATCH-TS)\].
 Write the signature as the last part of the message (content-type `signature/bdoc-1.0/ts`).

 <a id="Messtransport_protocol_message_processing_service_provider" class="anchor"></a>
 ![](img/pr-messtransport-protocol-message-processing-service-provider.png)